Art projectors are one of the important tools for artists. They allow you to scale your sketches and precisely recreate them on a larger canvas.

 Opaque projectors and traditional style art projectors.
 They produce the image by shining a bright light on a printed photograph.
 They use various sets of lenses to produce a sharp and focused image.

 The quality of the image produced by these opaque projectors is average as they lack proper color accuracy and brightness.
-These projectors are very inexpensive, which makes them a great choice for beginners.

 One of the biggest advantages of this type of projector is they are very simple in design and you do not have to go through a complex set up process to get them working.